djmisha/dj-calculator/README.md

 ## DJ Rate Calculator

-Calculate a DJ rate for your event.
+Calculate an estimate for DJ services and  rates for a given event event.

 *To do*

+- add short description/explaation at bottom

 Completed

+- add expertise level calculation
 - clean up styling
 - make calculations work